chunker overlay transparently splits large files into smaller chunks

 chunk names are

-BIG_FILE_NAME.rclone-chunk.002 etc. You can configure a different name
+BIG_FILE_NAME.rclone_chunk.002 etc. You can configure another name format

 * as a placeholder for the base file name and one or more consecutive

 # as a placeholder for sequential chunk number.

 There must be one and only one asterisk.
 The number of consecutive hash